Quality and safety initiatives

 - Patient falls with injury

-How we're doing: We are not meeting the goal.
-Our year-to-date adjusted average is 11.32.
+How we are doing: For January 2017, we met our improvement target at 3 of 6 sites and met our achievement target at 2 of 6 sites.
 Legacy leaders are using the performance excellence model to work on continual improvement and harm reduction in their areas.

 Culture of Safety